Tools I use

 - Color Picker: Sip (via Setapp) is a great color picker tool.

-- It lets me check color-contrast against accessibility guidelines.
+- It can check color-contrast against accessibility guidelines as well.

 - Color Palette: